Mario Alexandre · March 26, 2026 · open-source local-model token-savings

 How I Generated the Training Data

-The fine-tune needed examples of (raw_prompt, sinc_json) pairs.
-I generated them from real Haiku scatter outputs.
-Every prompt I sent through the Haiku scatter server over 7 days got logged — both the input and the structured output.
-21,194 calls.
-I filtered for high-quality outputs (valid JSON, all 6 bands populated, CONSTRAINTS band longest), ending up with about 2,400 clean training examples.
+The fine-tune needed pairs of (raw_prompt, sinc_json) examples.
+I made them from real Haiku scatter outputs.
+Every prompt I sent through the Haiku scatter server over 7 days got logged.
+That includes the input and the structured output.
+21,194 calls total.
+I kept only high-quality outputs (valid JSON, all 6 bands filled, CONSTRAINTS band the longest).
+That left about 2,400 clean training examples.

 # Training data format (JSONL)